Moorish architecture: In Al-Andalus

-Later on, the Almohads (12th and early 13th centuries) were particularly active in the restoration and construction of fortresses and city walls across the regions under their control to counter the growing threat of the Christian Reconquista.
-The fortress of Alcalá de Guadaíra is a clear example dating from this time, as well as the Paderne Castle in present-day Portugal.
-The walls of Seville and Silves also date from this time, both of them either built, restored, or expanded by the Almoravids and Almohads.
-Military technology again became more sophisticated, with barbicans appearing in front of city walls and albarrana towers appearing as a recurring innovation.
-Both Cordoba and Seville were reinforced by the Almohads with a set of double walls in rammed earth, consisting of a main wall with regular bastion towers and a smaller outer wall, both topped by a walkway (chemin de ronde) with battlements.
+Following the collapse of the Caliphate in the 11th century, the resulting political insecurity encouraged further fortification of cities.
+Military architecture also became steadily more complex.
+Fortified gates began to regularly include bent entrances.
+Military technology grew still more sophisticated during the Almohad period (12th and early 13th centuries), with barbicans appearing in front of city walls and albarrana towers appearing as a recurring innovation.
 Fortification towers also became taller and more massive, sometimes with round or polygonal bases but more commonly still rectangular.
-Some of the more famous tower fortifications from this period include the Calahorra Tower in Cordoba, which guarded the outer end of the old Roman bridge, and the Torre del Oro in Seville, a dodecagonal tower which fortified a corner of the city walls and which, along with another tower across the river, protected the city's harbour.
+Some of the more famous tower fortifications from this period include the Calahorra Tower in Cordoba and the Torre del Oro in Seville.
+The latter is a dodecagonal tower which fortified a corner of the city walls and which, along with another tower across the river, protected the city's harbour.

-In the 13th–15th centuries, during the final period of Muslim rule in Al-Andalus, fortresses and towns were again refortified by either the Nasrids or (in fewer cases) the Marinids.
+In the final period from the 13th to 15th centuries, fortresses and towns were again refortified.
 In addition to the fortifications of Granada and its Alhambra, the Nasrids built or rebuilt the Gibralfaro Castle of Málaga and the castle of Antequera, and many smaller strategic hilltop forts like that of Tabernas.
-A fortified arsenal (dar as-sina'a) was also built in Malaga, which served as a Nasrid naval base.
 This late period saw the construction of massive towers and keeps which likely reflected a growing influence of Christian military architecture.
-The Calahorra Tower (now known as the Torre de Homenaje) of the Moorish Castle in Gibraltar is one particular example of this, built by the Marinids in the 14th century.